ankitrajput0096/SpringBoot_ELK_Cluster_Stack/README.md

 docker-compose up
 ```

+## NOTE :
+If there is an error that elasticsearch conntainer not run, may be because of "max virtual memory areas vm.max_map_count [65530] likely too low, increase to at least [262144]"

+To fix it, run:

+`sudo sysctl -w vm.max_map_count=262144`

 ## All the exposed API's by spring-boot log-producer servers are as follows:

 1. Curl command for spring-boot log-producer one server :- curl --location --request GET 'localhost:8080/loggerOne/logOne'